 Project Sponsor: Skagit Environmental Endowment Commission

 Project Lead: Hope Mountain Centre for Outdoor Learning

-Location: Streams in the Skagit Watershed north of the U.S.-Canada border accessed by Hwy 3 to Manning Park and Silver-Skagit Road to Ross Lake.
+Location: Streams in the Skagit River Watershed north of the U.S.-Canada border accessed by Hwy 3 to Manning Park and Silver-Skagit Road to Ross Lake.

 Timeframe: Mid- to late-August.
 Two or three stream locations are sampled each day for a week.

 Time Commitment: Three volunteers are recruited for each day.
 Due to learning ramp-up time, preference is for volunteers who can commit to 2 or more days for the week.
 Each day is long (but fun!), about 8 hours, which includes driving time to and from Hope.

 Technical Experience: We will be collecting habitat data, stream measurements, aquatic invertebrates (water bugs) and water samples.
 No prior experience in water sampling is required.
 A half-day training session is generally held the week before fieldwork.

 Physical Requirements: Volunteers should be prepared to be outdoors all day in the backcountry and must be in reasonably good shape–bushwhacking through brush or wading in fast moving streams is possible.

 Clothing: Volunteers must be prepared for a range of weather conditions.
 Proper attire should be brought for unexpected changes in mountain weather.
 Chest waders and water safety equipment will be provided.